Advertise Lake Vacation Rentals

 Remember your most comfortable walking shoes to explore the 21-mile Geneva Lake shoreline, and bring a camera for snapshots of the gorgeous surroundings.
-The path is divided into seven segments, each offering views of the landscaped estates dotting the shoreline.
+The Lake Geneva Shore Path is divided into seven segments, each offering views of the landscaped estates dotting the shoreline.
 Landlubbers can take hikes around the perimeter of the lake, walking through the backyards of opulent century-old mansions and some of the most beautiful landscaping in the west.
 There are plenty of fun activities including museums, a water park for kids, the Belfry Music Theater, or greyhound racing.
 Yerkes Observatory is home to the world's largest refracting telescope.
 The telescope is inside a 90-foot dome, and the 73-foot wooden floor surrounding the telescope is actually an elevator that raises star gazers to the eyepiece for an eyeful of the Milky Way.
 The East Troy Electric Railroad runs the rails through October, offering extraordinary scenic rides through Southeast Wisconsin's beautiful Kettle Moraine State Forest.
 Take a step back in time at Old World Wisconsin -- America's largest rural outdoor living history museum.
 For an exciting bird's eye view of Geneva, opt for an unforgettable parasail ride.
 Experience the thrill of flying like an eagle and floating like a butterfly while viewing the Lake Geneva area from the air.

 The quiet winters are also filled with fun and excitement.
 The city of Lake Geneva is host to the United States Nationals Snow Sculpting Competition.
 The lake is also a popular ski spot with close to 20 ski trails to choose from.
 Other activity choices include horseback riding, ice skating, ice boating, sleigh rides and even hayrides.